NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Euler Bricks and Perfect Cuboids

+**Date:** November 16, 2018

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** A Pythagorean triangle is a right triangle - so the triangle side lengths satisfy the Pythagorean Theorem - with INTEGER side lengths.
+One hypothetical 3-D analogue of a Pythagorean triangle is a "box" whose sides are all pairs of Pythagorean triangles.
+That is, each of the 6 sides is a rectangle whose diagonal is the hypotenuse of two right triangles - a.k.a. an Euler Brick - provided such a thing even exists.
+Come and find out if Euler Bricks exist.
+We will also see if an Euler Brick with an integer internal diagonal - a.k.a. a Perfect Cuboid - exists.
+And all comers can criticize my use of hyphens - if you dare - during FAMUS.

+This week's guest is Gina Nabours. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-11-16.pdf)]

 ### Signed permutations and their connection to genetics

 **Date:** November 2, 2018